tangrams/ProceduralTextures/README.md

 # Procedural Textures Repository

-This repository is a on-line gallery for generative textures creaded completely with GLSL Shader code.
+This repository is an [on-line gallery](http://tangrams.github.io/ProceduralTextures/) for generative textures creaded completely with GLSL Shader code.

-## Install
+## Install in local host

 * Clone this repository locally and run a Python Simple HTTP Server.